-For drug addicts, deficiencies of Vitamin B1, B5, B6, Vitamin C and E are common.
-When crafting a nutritional plan during drug rehab, therapists will typically include these vitamins for recovering drug addicts to start feeling better and regain their health.
+For drug addicts, deficiencies of Vitamin B1, B5, B6, Vitamin C, and E are common.
+When crafting a nutritional plan for drug rehab, therapists will typically include these vitamins for recovering drug addicts to start feeling better and regain their health.

 Signs of Serious Nutrient Deficiency

 When minor vitamin depletion turns into serious nutrient deficiency, there is a wide range of serious health issues that can arise.
 When malnutrition becomes an issue due to drug or alcohol abuse, some of the symptoms may include:

 - Swollen or bleeding gums